janfreyberg/superintendent/docs/examples/preprocessing-data.md

 However, to make life slightly easier, superintendent also provides an optional `model_preprocess` argument.
 This function needs to accept two arguments - x and y - which are the features and annotations.
-It needs to return two values, as well.
+It needs to return two values.

 To demonstrate all components of pre-processing, we will write a tool to annotate emails, and classify them.